-I was convinced that an injustice had been done!
-I saw the situation as horrific, his potential future doors shutting before my eyes.
+Convinced that an injustice occurred, I saw the situation as horrific!
+I saw his potential future doors shutting before my eyes.
 Not only would he have a lower GPA for the rest of 6th grade, but he would be prevented from going to the college of his choice and have to settle on a lesser career.
 All because of a mid-term grade in an elective course in Middle School!

 We also lose site of the fact that learning to succeed, for most mere mortals, means learning to learn from your mistakes.
 And that means that they're going to make mistakes.
 Horrors!